kevllino/WanWiki/How-To-Use-(GUI)-Guide.md

 ![Markdown](http://i4.bvimg.com/625003/6b741e494e8055bc.png)

-# Section 5 : How to use your Token
+# Section 5 : How to use your token

 ----------